Hybr®

 5. Select Add permissions.
 As directed, wait a few minutes before proceeding to the next step.

-6. Select Grant admin consent for (your tenant name).
+6. Select Grant Admin consent for (your tenant name).

 7. Select your currently signed-in administrator account, or sign in with an account in your Azure AD B2C tenant that's been assigned at least the Cloud application administrator role.